MicrosoftDocs/sdk-api/sdk-api-src/content/uiautomationcore/ns-uiautomationcore-uiautomationmethodinfo.md

 Type: <b><a href="https://msdn.microsoft.com/4553cafc-450e-4493-a4d4-cb6e2f274d46">UINT</a></b>

 The count of [out] parameters, which always follow the [in] parameters in the <b>pParameterTypes</b> array.

+### -field pParameterTypes

+Type: <b><a href="https://msdn.microsoft.com/6090d5b5-2376-43ce-bef2-49bb3515107a">UIAutomationType</a>*</b>

+A pointer to an array of values indicating the data types of the parameters of the method.
+The data types of the In parameters should be first, followed by those of the Out parameters.

 ### -field pParameterNames